2017 Chamber Music Day and High School String Quartet Competition

 Advanced high school string quartets have a unique opportunity to work with the world-renowned Parker Quartet, in residence at USC.
 The Quartet mentors pre-formed student string quartets through intensive coachings and master classes throughout the day, leading to a performance and competition in the evening.
-Coaches are members of the Parker Quartet – Daniel Chong, Ying Xue, Jessica Bodner and Kee-Hyun Kim and USC string faculty – William Terwilliger (violin), Daniel Sweaney (viola) and Robert Jesselson (cello).
+Coaches are members of the Parker Quartet and the USC School of Music string faculty.